Polycythemia Vera

 What aspects of my PV should be discussed with my Healthcare Professional?

-Graphic of <45%/HCT in a circle - An important goal in managing PV is keeping HCT at the right levels—usually below 45%.
+Graphic of <45%/hematocrit (HCT) in a circle—an important goal in managing PV is keeping HCT at the right levels—usually below 45%

 In PV, a person’s body produces an abnormal number of blood cells.
 This may include red blood cells, white blood cells, and platelets.
 Hematocrit (HCT) is a measure of the volume of red blood cells in the blood and is stated as a percentage.
 Keeping HCT at the right levels—usually below 45%—is an important goal in managing PV.